tmielika/trapezium/docs/HowToMirror.md

 Internal repository is hosted on stash.
-We mirror github repository to stash and maintain integration branch.
-All internal code merges to integration branch after feature and data review.
-Integration branch merges to github master regularly and we cut releases from github which comes to stash through mirroring.
+BDA team mirror github repository to Verizon Stash and maintain "verizon" branch on stash.
+All internal code merges to "verizon" branch after feature and data review. "verizon" branch from stash merges to Github master regularly and we cut releases from github which comes to stash through automated mirroring from Jenkins build.

 Steps to mirror: